aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-xlsx4j/missing-features-of-xlsx4j-in-aspose-cells/_index.md

 This section shows the features that are only available in Aspose.Cells and not in xlsx4j.

-It is very helpful for the developers who want to migrate from xlsx4j to Aspose.Cells.
+It is very helpful for developers who want to migrate from xlsx4j to Aspose.Cells.

-This includes following abundant features of Aspose.Cells as compared to xlsx4j:
+This includes the following abundant features of Aspose.Cells compared to xlsx4j:

 - [Data Handling Features in xlsx4j](/cells/java/data-handling-features-in-xlsx4j/)
   - [Calculate Sub Totals in xlsx4j](/cells/java/calculate-sub-totals-in-xlsx4j/)